hjaleta/heterostructure-thz-emitters/README.md

 # TeraHertz radiation from laser pumped heterostructures

 This repository's purpose is to model and simulate laser pumped heterostructures.
-For detailed description of the modelling, please check the EFiieldSimulation.Simulation module, or the associated report.
+For detailed description of the modelling,  please check the associated report.

 ### Packages

+For more detailed documentation, check the  ```__init__.py``` file in every package

 ##### Fortran Simulation

-The
+This package contains files and modules related to the Fortran simulations

 ##### EFieldSimulation
-Represent the simulated system.
-It takes the output from the Fortran code as its input, and outputs E-fields.

-This module's purpose is to simplify the execution of Pavel Balaz's Superdiffusive Spin Transport script in Fortran.

-EfieldSimulation:

-Frequency:
-    This module contains script that analyze the frequenzy properties of the simulated E-field.
+This package performs the simulation of the heterostructure

-PipelineTools:
-    This module contains pipeline functions that helps perform the entire Python simulation, from spin current to final results
+#### AnalyseResults

+This package perform some simple analysis of the found results

+#### PipelineTools

+This package helps the user to automatically perform multiple sequential simulations